LoginRadius/engineering-portal/content/engineering/integrate-invisible-captcha-for-bot-protection/index.md

   ```

 When you check your hosted page, invisible reCAPTCHA will appear only on the login page.

+Similarly, you can follow the above steps to enable invisible reCAPTCHA on the registration(sign up) page or any other page.

 ## Conclusion
 You have learned how to use invisible reCAPTCHA on specific web pages and forms with LoginRadius to improve user experience and prevent malicious bot traffic from being effective.